SarpongAbasimi/CV/README.md

   Sarpong Abasimi
 </h1>

 I am an energetic, curious, self-starter and ambitious  **engineer** who loves technology and wants to create products that will add value to peoples lives.
-I also enjoy learning new technologies, working with people, solving and getting to the root casue of problems.
-Currently I am studying to became **Full-Stack software Developer** at Makers Academy and looking forward to work with **innovative and ambitious people, develop my skills and grow as an engineer, and work on projects that are useful and engaging**.
+I also enjoy learning new technologies, working with people, solving and getting to the root cause of problems.
+Currently, I am studying to became **Full-Stack software Developer** at Makers Academy and looking forward to work with **innovative and ambitious people, develop my skills and grow as an engineer, and work on projects that are useful and engaging**.

 ----------